 With his company producing more mixers, Rupert next moved ‘Neve’ to a large house in Little Shelford, near Cambridge, and he also moved to using the new ‘transistors’.
 It was a change which enabled ‘the modern mixing console’ to come about and Rupert Neve & Co. was responsible for so much of that ‘revolution’.

-With John Turner’s photos we are able to explore a many of these early ‘shiny black’ Neve mixers and the continually changing audio modules they used as the equipment kept developing.
+With John Turner’s photos, we are able to explore many of these early ‘shiny black’ Neve mixers and the continually changing audio modules they used as the equipment kept developing.

 Credits and references:

 Rupert Neve interview with Steve McAllister in TapeOp magazine Nov/Dec 2001.